ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/configureRsyslog.md

 If you receive a piece of digital information that is signed, and the public key that corresponds to the private key used to create the signature, you can prove that whoever signed this had to have held the private key in order to create the signature.
 Okay, cool.
 But what if a malicious actor had the private key and gave you the public key?
 Would you feel so great knowing you verified the signer if they were malicious?
 No!
 That is where a CA comes in.
 The idea is that the following process occurs:

-1. An individual or organization submits a request for a certificate (CSR) with their public key
+1. An individual or organization submits a request for a certificate (CSR) with their public key.
-2. The CA takes the effort to verify that the owner of the public key is a good actor and is who they say they are and can be trusted
+2. The CA takes the effort to verify that the owner of the public key is a good actor and is who they say they are and can be trusted.
 3. The CA creates the certificate that holds the public key, essentially stating "I am a CA and you can trust me and the holder of this certificate that I just signed is a good person and they are who they say they are, so you can trust this certificate and anything it signs".

 ???
 Question "How is that working out for us?"